ccorcos/js-avl-tree/README.md

 ## To Do

+- use key-value storage as the basis for everything.

 - avl transaction should use an underyling storage transaction.
 - the transaction layer should be on key-value-storage, not on AVL storage.